CDCgov/prime-reportstream/prime-router/docs/features/0004-managing-translation-schemas.md

     - Body
         - `schema` string
 - Rollback a common schema
-    - Rollsback to the previous version of that schema name, if the rolling back the first version, the file is deleted and the schemaName field is removed from the
+    - Rolls back to the previous version of that schema name, if the rolling back the first version, the file is deleted and the schemaName field is removed from the
     - DELETE
     - Auth: Prime admins
     - `/v1/senders|receivers/{sender|receiverName}/{transformType}/{*schemaName}`
 - Invalidate cache
     - Invalidates all the cached values for the particular transform type; would be potentially need to get invoked if someone edited the schema in the azure store
+      - Future iterations could make this invalidation more fine-grained
     - GET
     - Auth: Prime admins
     - `/v1/schemas/{transformType}`

 ### Validation

 As part of either creating or updating any schema, it will need to be validated before it can get persisted.
-The MVP validation will be barebones and will check that the YAML can be parsed and that resolving it does not throw a `SchemaException` that are currently thrown when parsing a schema by trying to resolve it.
+Every schema that is uploaded will check that the YAML can be parsed and that resolving it does not throw a `SchemaException` that are currently thrown when parsing a schema by trying to resolve it.
+Additionally, the APIs for changing schemas for a sender or receiver can accept a sample input and output message that will be used to verify that the schema works as expected.

 Future iterations could improve upon this:

 - Provide the specific line that is invalid
-- Running a message/bundle through the schema and verifying the output

 ## Operations